publiccodenet/about/roles/quality.md

 type: Resource
 ---

+# Do you have a desire to improve the work of local governments?

+And want to help public organizations build and maintain better services by using higher quality codebases?

-# Codebase steward for quality
+# Become our codebase steward for quality

 [The Foundation for Public Code](https://publiccode.net) helps public organizations develop and maintain software and policy together.